pablodecm/paper-inferno/paper/paper.md

 nuisance parameter as additional input together with a per-observation regression model of the expectation value for inference.
 Cranmer et al.
-[@cranmer2015approximating] improved on this concept by embedding a parametrised calibrated classifier in the likelihood evaluation.
+[@cranmer2015approximating] improved on this concept by using a parametrised classifier to approximate the likelihood ratio which is then calibrated to perform statistical inference.
+In this work, we do not consider a classification objective at all and the neural network is directly optimised based on an inference-loss.
+Additionally, once the summary statistic has been learnt the likelihood can be trivially constructed and used for classical or Bayesian inference without a dedicated calibration step.
+Furthermore, the approach presented in this work can also be extended as done by Baldi et al [@baldi2016parameterized] by a subset of the inference parameters to obtain a parametrised family of summary statistics with a single model.

-Recently, Brehmer et al. [@brehmer2018constraining; @brehmer2018guide] further extended the approach of parametrised classifiers to better exploit the latent-space space structure of particle physics experiments generative models and consider the addition of a regression of the likelihood ratio and likelihood score in the training losses.
+Recently, Brehmer et al. [@brehmer2018constraining; @brehmer2018guide] further extended the approach of parametrised classifiers to better exploit the latent-space space structure of generative models from particle physics experiments.
+Additionally they propose a family of approaches that include a direct regression of the likelihood ratio and/or likelihood score in the training losses.
+While extremely promising, the most performing solutions are designed for a subset inference problems at the LHC and require considerable changes in the way the inference is carried out.
+The aim of this work is different, we try to learn sample summary statistics that be a plug-in replacement of classifier-based dimensionality reduction and can be applied to general likelihood-free problems where the effect of the parameters can be model or approximated.

 Within the field of Approximate Bayesian Computation (ABC), there have been some attempts to use neural network as a dimensionality reduction step to generate summary statistics.
-For example, Jiang et al. [@jiang2015learning] learn a summary statistic by regressing the posterior mean of the parameters of interest.
+For example, Jiang et al. [@jiang2015learning] successfully  a summary statistic by directly regressing the parameters of interest and therefore approximating the posterior mean given the data, which then can be used directly as a summary statistic.

-A completely different path is taken by Louppe et al. [@louppe2017learning], where the authors present a training procedure to enforce a pivotal property on a predictive model.
+A different path is taken by Louppe et al. [@louppe2017learning], where the authors present a adversarial training procedure to enforce a pivotal property on a predictive model.
+The main concern of this approach is that a classifier which is pivotal with respect to nuisance parameters might not be optimal, neither for classification nor for statistical inference.
+Instead of aiming for pivotal models, the summary statistics learnt by our algorithm attempts to find a transformation that direct reduce the expected effect of nuisance parameters over the parameters of interest.

 # Experiments